How to Speak Cat

 - Hissing, spitting, growling – a warning to stop what you’re doing, sometimes occurs before a kitty swats or bites to communicate that she is unhappy with something

 - Caterwauling – this unmistakable sound is usually reserved for cat-on-cat aggression, or sometimes indicates a mating event

-All of our cats are different and have their own personalities.
+All of our cats are different and have their personalities.
 If you’ve been paying attention to your cat’s sounds, you have probably noticed some that are specific to your cat or cats.
-For instance, my cat Bailey makes a particular short, loud and sharp meow when she is looking for her best friend, my alpha cat, Pedro.
+For instance, my cat Bailey makes a particularly short, loud, and sharp meow when she is looking for her best friend, my alpha cat, Pedro.
 He usually responds to her and she comes running.
 Also, another cat of mine, Ayla, makes this high-pitched squeaky sound every day when I return home.
 She does not stop squeaking at me until I give her some scratches on her head and chin.
-These sounds are a clear form of communication and it is so interesting to watch and listen to the ways in which our felines communicate!
+These sounds are a clear form of communication and it is so interesting to watch and listen to how our felines communicate!

 For more information on body language read our previous blog, How to Read a Cat.